-35 The list of grounds of complaints given below are indicative only.
+41 The list of grounds of complaints given below are indicative only.

+The list of greatiae of compl and given below are maleative only.

-1.Credit Cards Difficulty in operation of accounts 3.
-Mis-selling Recovery Agents/ Direct Sales Agents 5.
-Loans and advances 6.
-Levy of charges without prior notice/ excessive charges/ foreclosure charges 7.
-Non-observance of fair practices code 8.
-Staff behaviour 9.
-Facilities for customers visiting the office/adherence to prescribed working hours, etc. 10.
+1.Credit Cards Difficulty in operation of accounts Mis-selling 4.
+Recovery Agents/

+Direct Sales Agents

+5. Loans and advances 6.
+Levy of charges without prior notice/ Non-observance of 8.
+Staff behaviour

+excessive charges/ foreclosure charges fair practices code

+9. Facilities for customers 10.
 Others

+visiting the office/

+adherence to prescribed

+working hours, etc.